In This Article

 Fees

-I only included decentralized crypto wallets that offer free storage and incoming transfers.
-I also ensured that outgoing transfers mirror the network fee.
+We only included decentralized crypto wallets that offer free storage and incoming transfers.
+We also ensured that outgoing transfers mirror the network fee.
 This means the wallet doesn’t make money when sending coins to another location.

-That said, fees can apply when using in-wallet services, such as token swaps or staking.
-What’s more, unlike software wallets, hardware wallets must be purchased.
+That said, fees can apply when using in-wallet services such as token swaps or staking.
+Furthermore, unlike software wallets, hardware wallets must be purchased.

 Customer Support

-Although decentralized wallets are unable to recover lost or stolen funds, some providers offer top-notch customer support.
-This is often available via live chat, meaning you can speak with someone in real-time.
+Although decentralized wallets cannot recover lost or stolen funds, some providers offer top-notch customer support.
+This support is often available via live chat, meaning you can speak with someone in real time.

-For instance, you might need help on a pending transfer or an incorrect balance.
+For instance, you might need help with a pending transfer or an incorrect balance.
 These issues can normally be resolved quickly.

 How to Get & Use a Decentralized Crypto Wallet

-I’ll now explain how to get started with a decentralized wallet.
-I’m using Best Wallet for this tutorial, so the steps might vary slightly when using another provider.
+We’ll now explain how you can get started with a decentralized wallet.
+We’re using Best Wallet for this tutorial, so the steps might vary slightly when using another provider.

 Step 1: Download the Best Wallet App